 Sediment-hosted stratiform type of mineralisation is identified at the Kamoa mine.
 The mineralisation is hosted in either marine or red-bed sediments.

-As of January 2013, the mine is estimated to contain indicated mineral resources of 739Mt graded at 2.67% Cu, containing 43.5 billion pounds of copper.
-Inferred mineral resources are estimated to be 227Mt grading 1.96% Cu.
+The Kamoa is estimated to contain indicated mineral resources of 760Mt graded at 2.73% Cu, containing 45.8 billion pounds of copper.
+Inferred mineral resources are estimated to be 235Mt grading at 1.7% Cu as of January 2020.

 The Kamoa copper project will follow a two-staged development approach.
 The first phase is aimed at mining the high-grade copper mineralisation from shallow, underground resources to yield a high-value concentrate.
 The mine and the mill will be expanded in the second phase in addition to constructing a smelter to produce blister copper.